 For the student who wishes to pursue independent study in education, faculty members from other disciplines may be called upon to counsel student.
+Offered every year.
+1-6 credits.

 ED 475 Practicum in Teaching

 Actual teaching in a local school: principles, techniques, and responsibility of planning, executing, and evaluating teaching and learning for a full semester.